axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-task-widget.rst

             - ``expiryTimestamp``: expiry date and time of the task

-            - ``actions``: for further actions: access task details, reset task, delegate task, reserve, destroy task, and add Ad-hoc task
+            - ``actions``: for further actions: access task details, reset task, delegate task, reserve, destroy task, trigger escalation task and add Ad-hoc task

          For custom column, ``field`` is the name of a task custom field.
          Portal will use the value of ``field`` attribute to get the value of the column.